Saucon Valley Cute & Cuddly Schnauzers

 Why are schnauzers one of the best dogs for allergies?

-Schnauzers have hair not fur - they don’t shed!
+Schnauzers and schnoodles have hair not fur - they don’t shed!
 As a result many people who have allergies to dogs do not have any reaction to schnauzers.
 We’ve had many families get puppies from us for their children who are allergic to dogs - and they have had no problems with the schnauzer breed!

 How do I know I am choosing the right dog breeder?